Bicycle Helmet Laws

 Bicycle Safety and Helmets

 To prevent serious injury in a bicycle crash, the NHTSA stresses that everyone, regardless of age or cycling experience, should wear a bike helmet.
-Cyclists are susceptible to fatal head injuries during a crash.
+Cyclists are particularly susceptible to fatal head injuries during a crash.
 Cyclists who receive a head injury while riding without wearing a helmet are three times more likely to die than those who are injured while wearing a helmet.
-Bicycle helmets also prevent serious brain injury in 88% of serious crashes.
 Yet, fewer than half of bicycle riders wear helmets, and teens rarely do.
 Riders cite many reasons for not wearing helmets, including a belief the helmets are uncomfortable, are not socially acceptable, or are unnecessary because they are exceptionally skilled riders.

 Bicycle Helmet Laws